-This study d the relationship between interest and a art as it is related to home economics.
-The students te sts, natural aptitude and art aptitude were measured on standardized forms of the Kuder Preference Record, Form CH (18), Flanagan Aptitude Classification Tests (9), and Graves' Design Judgment Test (11).
+This study was designed to find the relationship between interest and aptitude in art as it is related to home economics.
+The students' interests, natural aptitude and art aptitude were measured on standardized forms of the Kuder Preference Record, Form CH (18), Flanagan Aptitude Classi- fication Tests (9), and Graves' Design Judgment Test (11).